MicrosoftDocs/security/zero-trust/integrate/applications.md

 - Easily deploy app connectors that take advantage of provider APIs, for deeper visibility and granular governance of apps that you connect to.
 - Use Conditional Access App Control protection to get real-time visibility and control over access and activities within your cloud apps.

-To get started, check out the inctroduction to the [Cloud App Security REST API](/cloud-app-security/api-introduction).
+To get started, check out the introduction to the [Cloud App Security REST API](/cloud-app-security/api-introduction).

 ### Shadow IT partner integration